264 Comments

 Sharon Gibson's avatar

 It is time to teach Republicans a history lesson.
-In husband’s home office he always had a faded thermal copy of the list of multiple faiths and philosophies version of “do unto others what you would want done to you.”
+In my husband’s home office he always had a faded thermal copy of the list of multiple faiths and philosophies version of “do unto others what you would want done to you.”
 We taught our three children this philosophical belief.
 We never needed a church, school, or youth organization to do that for us.
 As a matter of fact we would not want them to do that for us.

 Virtually every major world religion and numerous philosophical traditions include a version of the Golden Rule.
 While phrased differently—some as a positive command and others as a negative warning—the core principle of empathetic reciprocity remains constant.